NLnetLabs/simdzone/doc/manual/format.rst

 current origin for relative domain names to the stated name. $INCLUDE inserts the named file into the current file, and may optionally specify a domain name that sets the relative domain name origin for the included file. $INCLUDE may also have a comment.
-Note that a $INCLUDE entry never changes the relative origin of the parent file, regardless of changes to the relative origin made within the included file. $TTL is followed by a decimal integer, and resets the default TTL for RRs which do not explicitly include a TTL value.
+Note that an $INCLUDE entry never changes the relative origin of the parent file, regardless of changes to the relative origin made within the included file. $TTL is followed by a decimal integer, and resets the default TTL for RRs which do not explicitly include a TTL value.